chiselstrike/chiselstrike/docusaurus/docs/Intro/endpoints.md

 }
 ```

 Ultimately, you can code endpoints of arbitrary complexity.
-For example having a single endpoint that handles multiple methods, returning either one of your types or an HTTP [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response).
+For example, having a single endpoint that handles multiple methods, returning either one of your types or an HTTP [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response).
 You can then add whatever logic you want!

 This is a lower level mechanism and is pretty raw -- we are working on syntax features that will make this much more powerful.